Lycée Albert Premier

-The Lycée Albert Premier of Monaco (or the Albert 1st of Monaco High School) is a prestigious public secondary school founded in 1910 in the Principality of Monaco.
+The Lycée Albert Premier (Monegasque: Liçe̍ Albertu Imu) of Monaco (or the Albert 1st of Monaco High School) is a prestigious public secondary school founded in 1910 in the Principality of Monaco.
 The school offers courses according to the curriculum prescribed by the French Directorate of National Education, Youth and Sports.
 It is located in Monaco-Ville on the Rock, site of the Visitation.

 The 17th to 20th century

 The main building was constructed between 1665 and 1675 as a convent for noble girls, as requested by the Catherine-Charlotte de Gramont, wife of Louis I. Today, the monastery still shows vaulting from this period.

 During the French Revolution, the convent was transformed into barracks for Sardinian troops.
 They occupied the buildings until 18 July 1860 when the King of Sardina's rule over the Principality ended.

 For the next 10 years, the buildings were vacant, until, on 31 May 1870, a group of Italian Jesuits began to use them to provide open college courses.
 This lasted until 1910.